iblnkn/friendly-flock/SETUP.md

-# Bird Buddy - Environment Setup Guide
+# Friendly Flock - Environment Setup Guide

 ## 🚀 Quick Start

-Your Bird Buddy dashboard is ready!
+Your Friendly Flock dashboard is ready!
 Here's how to get it running with real BirdWeather data.

 ## 📋 Prerequisites